find your perfect LLM program

 Finding the LLM program that’s perfect for you is not the end of the process: you still have to get accepted onto it.
 Don’t assume that this is a formality; the application process can be tricky and you will have to get it right to succeed.

 Getting onto an LLM program will require time, care and preparation.
 As the first step, you should research the law school and the program that you are interested in, and make sure that you fit its requirements.
 If you don’t meet these, for instance in terms of first-degree grades, then you will be wasting your time.
+You also need to craft a fantastic LLM personal statement.

 Effective marketing requires that you not only maximise your strengths and minimise your weaknesses, but also show that you will fit in at the school while also standing out as a unique individual.
 Start by learning as much as possible about the programs best suited to your needs – you should know what these schools look for in their candidates.
 When applying, you have the opportunity to present your objective data – credentials and experience – in their most favourable light.